Last modified: Aug 14, 2024

 Regenerative braking is a critical feature of modern EVs, allowing the vehicle to recover energy during braking and deceleration.

 By converting the vehicle’s kinetic energy into electrical energy and storing it in the battery, regenerative braking can extend the vehicle’s range and improve overall efficiency.
-This article will explore the different types of regenerative braking strategies used in EVs, their benefits, and their limitations.
+This article explores the different types of regenerative braking strategies used in EVs, their benefits, and their limitations.

 How does it work?

-Regenerative braking is a process where the kinetic energy of a moving vehicle is captured and stored as electrical energy in the vehicle’s battery during braking or deceleration.
+Regenerative braking captures the kinetic energy of a moving vehicle and stores it as electrical energy in the vehicle’s battery during braking or deceleration.

 Illustration Regen Audi Q8 e-tron